PhilRoli/demo_websites/README.md

 ---

+- **[Discord-Webhook](./Discord-Webhook)**: Used to trigger webhook Commands of a Among Us Bot on my Server trough a easy to use website with buttons.

 - **[HexAnzeige](/HexAnzeige)**: This website takes a hex color as input, if vaild input it changes the background color to the given input

 - **[HexErzeuger](/HexErzeuger)**: When the button is clicked, the background changes to a randome color, and the corresponding hex code is put above the button as text